Roughly 64% of people plan to switch jobs in 2021, according to a US Pulse Survey.

 - Company name

-- Time spent in the product
+- Time spent using your product

-Not only can they take you to their new company, but they can also refer you back to their original company (and give you some key advice).
+Not only can they take you to their new company, but they can also refer you back to their original company (and give you some essential advice).